Fractured Magic: Chapter Twenty-Eight

 The woman only tipped her head down to hide more of her face.

 “It’s okay, I won’t tell anyone,” Dinara whispered.
 She understood why the woman wouldn’t want anyone seeing her; people would already view her as suspect just for who she was.
 Such sinister-looking scars would make it worse.
 But she seemed to have been heading toward the station exit, and if she made it into the city proper, Dinara wouldn’t be able to help her.
-“You shouldn’t go to Gallontea.
+“You shouldn’t go to Gallonten.
 It’s not safe for orinians right now.”

 “Why not?” the woman asked, tasting the word as it rolled off her tongue.
 Her accent was unusual; it certainly wasn’t like Maebhe, Kieran, and Íde’s had been.
 It sounded stiffer, older.